Anti-Bolshevik Bloc of Nations: Cold War

 In the 1968 election, a Hungarian-American ABN activist, Laszlo Pasztor, who began his political career as a student activist for the Arrow Cross while attending university in his native Hungary, campaigned hard for the Republican candidate, Richard Nixon.
 Pasztor had been convicted of crimes against humanity in Hungary in 1946 for his role in the Holocaust in Hungary as he served as a diplomat for the short-lived Arrow Cross regime of 1944–45 in Berlin.
 In 1969, Nixon rewarded Pasztor by creating the Republican Heritage Groups Council of the Republican National Committee, with Pasztor as its first chairman.
 Pasztor, in turn, recruited the leaders of ABN-affiliated groups to serve on the Republican Heritage Groups Council, shunning mainstream conservative groups in favor of the fascist groups affiliated with the ABN.
 For example, the conservative Bulgarian National Committee was denied permission to affiliate with the council, but the fascist Bulgarian National Front led by Ivan Dochev was allowed to join the council.
-About the leaders of the Heritage Groups Council, Bellant stated: "They didn’t have a Russian affiliate because they hated all Russians of all political stripes.
+About the leaders of the Heritage Groups Council, Bellant stated: "They didn't have a Russian affiliate because they hated all Russians of all political stripes.
 There were no African-Americans or Jewish affiliates either.
 It was just composed of these elements, and for a while, they had a German affiliate, but some exposure of the Nazi character of the German affiliate caused it to be quietly removed, but other [Nazi] elements were retained."

 On 21 July 1984, Nikolai Nazarenko, president of the World Federation of the Cossack National Liberation Movement of Cossackia and the Cossack American Republican National Federation, gave a speech at an ABN diner in New York.
-Nazarenko, who by his own admission spent much of World War Two serving as a translator and an interrogator of POWs for the Wehrmacht, praised those who fought for Nazi Germany as heroes.
+Nazarenko, who by his own admission spent much of World War II serving as a translator and an interrogator of POWs for the Wehrmacht, praised those who fought for Nazi Germany as heroes.
 Turning to his main subject, Nazarenko stated: "There is a certain ethnic group that makes its home in Israel.
 This ethnic group works with the Communists all the time.
 They were the Fifth Column in Germany and in all the Captive Nations...They would spy, sabotage, and do any act in the interest of Moscow.
 Of course, there had to be the creation of natural self-defense against this Fifth Column.
 They had to be isolated.
 Security was needed.
 So the Fifth Column was arrested and imprisoned.
 This particular ethnic group was responsible for aiding the Soviet NKVD.
 A million of our people were destroyed as a result of them aiding the NKVD...You hear a lot about the Jewish Holocaust, but what about the 140 million Christians, Moslems, and Buddhists killed by Communism?
-That is the real Holocaust and you never hear about it!".
+That is the real Holocaust and you never hear about it!"
 The audience roared its approval and Nazarenko's speech was the best received of the evening.